henrysky/astroNN/docs/source/quick_start.rst

     cpufallback = False
     gpu_mem_ratio = True

 ``magicnumber`` refers to the Magic Number which representing missing labels/data, default is -9999.
+Please do not change this value if you rely on APOGEE data.

 ``multiprocessing_generator`` refers to whether enable multiprocessing in astroNN data generator.
 Default is False except on Linux and MacOS.